nguyenton68/algorithm/README.md

 4. quick_sort_new.cpp: quick sort with shorter version This code choose the last element to be pivot.
 Use 2 indices stand for smaller and larger subarray.

+5. quick_sort_string.cpp:
+This code is used to check whether 1 string is a permutation of other string.
+Algorithm:
+- Sorted each string.
+This sort is the same as an int array.
+Need to change int a[DIM] -> char a[].
+And all argument int* -> char *
+- Compare each element in two strings.